bakaphp/kanvas-doc/companies.md

 ## Get Companies User

-The method getCompaniesUser fetch all users associates to the current company.
-It returns a [UserData](https://github.com/bakaphp/kanvas-core-js/blob/main/src/types/users.ts#L86) interface array.
+The getCompaniesUser method fetches all users associated with the current company.
+It returns an array of UserData interfaces.

 ```js
 Kanvas.companies.getCompaniesUser(): UserData[]